ivolkoff5566/planning-system-web/README.md

 The Planning system service works as a console application.
 The main functionality includes creating, updating and deleting Tasks.

 Each task has the following properties:
-1. ID - a digit, will be added for each task after creation.
+1. Id - a digit, will be added for each task after creation.
 Increases subsequently
 2. Name - name of the task
 3. Description - description of the task
 4. Date - date/time when a task was created